 In years two and three:

-We have completed a Feasibility study of the intervention in two care homes.
-During the study we tested procedures in preparation for a Pilot study, examined whether our approach to data collection is feasible, and identified refinements that are needed to the intervention and implementation support.
+We completed a Feasibility Study of the intervention in two care homes.
+During the study we tested procedures in preparation for a Pilot Trial, examined whether our approach to data collection is feasible, and identified refinements that are needed to the intervention and implementation support.

-We now plan to expand the test to a further 14 care homes.
+We will now expand the test to a further 14 care homes.
 The homes are located in London and in Yorkshire and have been recruited with assistance from local Clinical Research Networks.

 Our next key milestones:

-- to begin Pilot study in January 2018
+- to begin the intervention in early 2018